HadarPur/RU-K8S/README.md

 ## Conclusions and Future work
 ### Conclusions
+Pros:
++ Istio is providing us with another layer of protection as we can see from the experiments.
+It’s not as vulnerable as the first experiments (without this mechanism) and more resilient to picks/high loads.
++ Istio provides support in visualisation of the data/state without complex integration of different external tools.

+Cons:
+- Consumes more power over time - which may cause higher costs overall.
+- Uses more pods/nodes right from the beginning of the attack, in order to handle extreme scenarios.
+- Increase average response time (even on low-load periods).

 ### Future work
 * First of all we can try and test our experiment on different clouds, in the original article it is AWS based, while ours is GCP based so we can recommend our next subject of experiment to be tested on Azure.
 * Second, would be optimizing the attack - whether by trying to find the best hyperparameters, or maybe even by reconstructing the attack from scratch with new futuristic technologies.